 Show some personality

-The design should always be approachable.
+The experience should always be approachable.
 Usability is key, but without some personality injected here it’s going to feel unloved.
 Illustrations, iconography, motion, and language can all be used to add personality.
-Applications need to delight users.
+Experiences need to delight users.